Five Star Parent Handbook

 Procedures for Handling Medical Emergencies

-As a general rule, we will call 911 and ask for help whenever a child is severely ill or hurt, and then contact the parent.
+As a general rule, we will call 911 and ask for help whenever someone is severely ill or hurt, and then contact the parent.
 If a child is ill or is injured, but not in imminent danger, we will get them comfortable and contact the parents or one of the emergency contacts if a parent cannot be reached.
 It is very important to keep all contact numbers we have on file current.

 Hearing and Vision Screening Requirements